Z3n175un1/proyecto/README.md

-# This is a little job i've had, so it's my first time i submmit on github
-# if you like it comment or tell me what could i change in the doc
+# This is a little job i've had, so it's my first time i submmit on github, if you like it comment or tell me what could i change in the doc

 # 🧀 Proyecto Web Quesáceo - by DAVE EL MAGO DEL QUESO MÁGICO (a.k.a.
 Zentsuni)